 Creating wealth often requires that you go into debt temporarily in order to make a profit later.
 This means that you need to have an excellent credit rating.
 Many people make the mistake of believing that the best approach to early retirement is to never go into debt.
 This is a big mistake.
 Having no debt means that you have no credit.
 This means that when you do need to go into debt, to invest in real estate, for example, creditors have no way of knowing if you are worth the risk.
 This is why incurring some good debt is necessary.

-On the other hand, bad debt can be high-interest credit cards where you make only minimum payments and are frequently late, buy here pay here car purchases, and many types of in-store credit.
+On the other hand, bad debt can be high-interest credit cards where you make only minimum payments and are frequently late, buy here pay here car purchases, and many types of an in-store credit.
 Avoid this type of debt like the plague.

 If you want to retire in your thirties, you will need to build a healthy, liquid savings account now.
 This will be your source of emergency funds.
 In addition to this, once you build up enough savings, you can begin to move some of this cash into a retirement fund or into other investments.

 Your next question is probably how much should you have available in savings?
 That depends on your lifestyle and income.
-However, may experts say that you should save 1 to 2 years worth of income in case of an emergency?
+However, many experts say that you should save 1 to 2 years’ worth of income in case of an emergency?
 Just remember that your goals are different than your peers.
 They may be fine simply putting away 10 percent of each paycheck.
 If you aren’t making enough to save adequately this could be one of many signs that it is time to change careers.
 You, on the other hand, will need to put away much more.
 In fact, you will have to make important personal choices and sacrifice some wants to make early retirement happen.

 3. Live as Simply as Possible

 Consumerism is one of the biggest barriers to financial success.
-Every day, you are targeted with advertisements that are designed to do nothing more than thinking that you need to purchase products or services that you don’t really need.
+Every day, you are targeted with ads that are designed to do nothing more than thinking that you need to purchase products or services that you don’t really need.
 Take a look at your life as it is right now.
 What can you simplify, what can you give up, where can you cut back?
 For example, do you really need to own a car and a home?
 Are the maintenance and payments on both worth it?
-Maybe you could cut some complication out of your life and save money if you purchased a small condo that was close to work and rode the bus.
+Maybe you could cut some complications out of your life and save money if you purchased a small condo that was close to work and rode the bus.
 Do you really need that full cable package with all of the sports and movie channels?
 Could you live with Netflix and just pay for wi-fi instead?
 What about using your smartphone as an internet hotspot instead of enriching some major cable conglomerate?

 4. Don’t Purchase: Invest!